OctopusDeploy/blog/blog/2019-09/devops-in-state-government/index.md

 ![Illustration showing an infinite feedback loop surrounding a government building](blogimage-devopgovernment.png)

-Governments are often slow moving bureaucracies, but that doesn’t mean it’s impossible to implement better processes within government agencies.
+Governments are often slow-moving bureaucracies, but that doesn’t mean it’s impossible to implement better processes within government agencies.

 In 2011, I was hired as a Configuration Manager at a small US state government agency.
 I had a challenging mandate that took years to achieve:

 - Automate the manual processes to improve the reliability of software deployment.
-- Reduce the length of time it took to deliver.
+- Reduce the length of time it took to deliver software.
 - Eliminate the need to deploy on weekends.

-In this post, I’ll cover the approaches I took to achieve this and some of the common pitfalls you might face in a similar environment.
+In this post, I’ll cover the approaches I took to achieve this and some common pitfalls you might face in a similar environment.

-- Prioritizing and tackling the biggest problems first.
-- Building vs. buying tools.
-- Communication and collaboration.
-- Constant progress and next steps.
-- The (eventual) result.

 ## Prioritizing and tackling the biggest problems first